 First step is to work on why the dog is barking.
 While some dogs bark just for the joy of it most nuisance barkers are barking because they are anxious / frustrated.
 In the long run it is far more effective to remove the reason for the anxiety than to punish the dog for being anxious.
 If the cause is excitement, it is most effective to reduce sources of excitement and use training to help the dog learn self control.

 The majority of nuisance barking occurs when the dog is outside.
-Most nuisance barking can be curbed by improving the level of daily interaction with the dog and reducing barkjing triggers.
-Keeping the dog indoors except when supervised, being played with or trained is generally quite effective.
-Twice daily walks (15 minutes), plus daily play (10 minutes) and training sessions (5 minutes) also tend to reduce anxiety as well as providing a healthy alternative to unsupervised outside time.
+Most nuisance barking can be curbed by improving the level of daily interaction with the dog and reducing barking triggers.
+Keeping the dog indoors except when supervised, being played with or trained is often effective.
+Twice daily walks (15 minutes or more), plus daily play (10 minutes) and training sessions (5 minutes) also tend to reduce anxiety as well as providing a healthy alternative to unsupervised outside time.

 Defensible space helps create a sense of safety.
 While there is a natural inclination to think the dog would like more, often this is not the case.
 More room means greater difficulty in defending space.
 More space requires alarm barking as a warning, while smaller space can be defended by merely body posture.
 More room is more responsibility - and more anxiety.
 A smaller dog run that is visually screened on three sides makes the dog feel protected from those three sides, and it can then focus attention on the one open side.
 And if that one open side faces an open area but one which is devoid of "threats" e.g. neighbors, wandering dogs etc. then the dog feels safer.